Ahanmr/cweb-project/docs/source/index.rst

-Cluster Web Documentation
+ClusterWeb Documentation
 *************************

 .. note:: ClusterWeb is currently in Beta, only the PBS API is available

-Cluster Web is a Python library for creating wireless clusters of any devices that use SSH.
-This allows users to send jobs across a network of different kinds of devices.
-An example is a system that is made up of a laptop, CPU cluster, and a GPU workstation.
-Different jobs can be sent to each device all from the laptop and the results sent back to the laptop asynchronously.
+Cluster Web is a Python library for creating compute clusters out of any devices that use SSH.

 Compatiable Devices
 ~~~~~~~~~~~~~~~~~~~